GaloisInc/daedalus/docs-src/source/user-guide/parsers.rst

 is a structure with two fields, ``x`` and ``y``.
 Both fields have type ``uint 8``.
 The first parser just extracts a byte from input.
 The second parser is itself a sequence: first it extracts a byte from the input, but its semantic value is the sum of the two extracted bytes.

+Note that ``let`` bindings in a structure sequence introduce local variables that are available to later parsers but do *not* become fields of the resulting structure type.
 As another example, here is an equivalent way to define the same parser:

 .. code-block:: DaeDaLus